 Is Iniesta one of the greatest players in the world?
 He certainly is.
 Will he go down in history as one of the greats?
 I think he will.
-Iniesta was key to Spain's victory over Holland in the 2010 World Cup and, he has been a key figure in the success of Barcelona ever since he started playing for the first time.
-Since they have collected La Liga trophies and won the Champions League twice.
+Iniesta was key to Spain's victory over Holland in the 2010 World Cup and, he has been a key figure in the success of Barcelona ever since he started playing there.
+Since his star with Barcelona they have collected La Liga trophies and won the Champions League twice.

 So, it's no wonder you want to emulate Iniesta's style of play and learn how to play like he does.